-The purpose of the ALMA Template Library (Figure 7.1) is to provide a set of Science Goals that cover different proposal types.
-Once the Template Library is opened (via the File or View menus), the Science Goals within can be inspected in situ and items within it individually copied and pasted (or dragged and dropped) into an existing Science Goal in a proposal that is being worked on.
-Alternatively, a complete Science Goal can be copied into an active proposal and then edited as normal.
+The ALMA Template Library (Figure 7.1) provides a set of Science Goals that cover different proposal types.
+Once opened (via the File or View menus), the Science Goals within can be inspected and sections copied and pasted (or dragged and dropped) into a proposal's Science Goal.
+Alternatively, a complete Science Goal can be copied into a proposal and then edited as normal.

-The Science Goals within the Template Library are based on the projects contained within the ALMA Primer.
 A user's own projects can also be used as templates and are opened as such (in read-only mode) from the File menu.